Cyphrme/Tree/README.md

 leaves are **nodes**.
 Trees that are produced from a **parent** tree are **children** trees.
 Branches that share a common parent are siblings.

 Terms are relative since tree is recursive.
-While not considering a parent, relative to itself a branch's digest is a seed.
-Where one tree may term a digest a seed, but from the parent tree's perspective that seed is a branch.
+Without considering a parent, relative to itself, a branch's digest is a seed.
+While one tree may term a digest a seed, but from the parent tree's perspective, that seed is a branch.
 For a tree of size 1, the seed is a branch and a leaf.

 **Depth sizes** denotes how large each branch level is from a starting seed.
 See the example below for depth sizes of `[5,100,7,30]`.
-Depth sizes is ordered from the trunk to the leaves.
+Depth sizes are ordered from the seed to the leaves.
 This library assumes symmetrical trees.

 ### Structure